FBI seeks potential victims amid Jerry Harris child porn investigation

 Victims can report contact with Harris and find additional victim resources at here.

-Individuals can also report victimization by calling the Chicago Field Office at (312)421-6700.
+Individuals can also report victimization by calling their local FBI Field Office.